bitwarden/helm-charts/charts/self-host/README.md

 - general.emal.smtpPort
 - general.email.smtpSsl
 - sharedStorageClassName
+- databaseProvider ("sqlserver" by default, alternative values require existing external server of that provider)
 - database.enabled (set to disbled if using an external SQL server)

 Note that default values for Nginx have been setup for the ingress in the values.yaml file.
 Some other ingress controller examples are provided later in this document.